eggerino/print3/README.md

 > Visualization Tool for 3D Models

+It supports the following file formats:
+- .stl (binary)

-It supports a model description via STDIN.
+It is also possible to describe a model via STDIN.

 # Build